Girard Perregaux Gyromatic Cal.47AE 638 10ct Gold Filled 1962

 Girard-Perregaux is famous within the Swiss watch industry for the technical innovations and craftsmanship expressed in all its movements and the Gyromatic Calibre 47AE 638, 17 Jewel movement is certainly no exception.
 In fact, it is regarded by many as one of the finest series of automatic movements ever produced.

-This 17 Jewel, Calibre 47AE 638 movement has just been inspected by our vintage specialist watchmaker, after a very close inspection it was seen this movement needed nothing more than a simple polish.
+This 17 Jewel, Calibre 47AE 638 movement has just been inspected by our vintage specialist watchmaker.
+After a very close inspection, it was noted that this movement needed nothing more than a simple polish.
 The chrome and zinc plated movement is in remarkably clean condition and working perfectly.
 This involves dismantling the watch to all its component parts, careful inspection under high magnification, replacement where necessary with only genuine Girard-Perregaux parts, then careful reassembly and adjustment before final testing and calibration in 5 positions.
 The watch winds, sets and runs accurately and reliably and is now running strongly and accurately within +8 seconds/day.
 This is outstanding for a watch movement of this age and has been confirmed on our electronic Timegrapher.
 We are therefore more than confident in offering 12 months’ warranty with this watch movement*.

-The movement is correctly signed ‘Girard-Perregaux & Co’ ‘Swiss’, ‘Seventen 17 Jewels’ and carries the calibre number 47AE 638.
+The movement is correctly signed ‘Girard-Perregaux & Co’ and ‘Seventeen 17 Jewels’ and carries the calibre number 47AE 638.

 *Please note – our 12 months’ warranty is only applicable if the list price is paid.